Arthur-Milchior/anki-template-card-type/generators/README.md

     elements are also supposed to be asked.
   * filledFields: request that at least one of the field from this list is filled to display the line
-  * hideInSomeQuestion: apply HideInSomeQuestion with those fields to this line.
+  * hideInSomeQuestions: apply HideInSomeQuestion with those fields to this line.